ifuride/todo_app/README.md

 # ToDo App
-A single-page application which helps a user to manage a list of tasks.
+A web application which helps a user to manage a list of tasks.

 The link to the app:
 - [DEMO LINK](https://ifuride.github.io/todo_app/)